 Click below to see the full reports:

-- Decrease in depression
+- Decrease in:

-- Increase in happiness
+- Increase in:

 Click below to see the full report: